caktus/tequila/research.rst

 - create the directory structure used by the tequila-specific portions of django-project-template
 - skeletons of project-specific Ansible variables files
-- parse and inject pillar data into the Ansible vars files
+- parse and inject pillar data (including secrets?) into the Ansible vars files
 - convert Salt grain info into inventory files
 - default playbooks
 - removal of Salt-specific files (``fabfile.py``, ``install_salt.sh``)